 (2) If, in a prosecution notice for an offence under a road law, the name of the accused is that given by the alleged offender at the time of, or immediately following, the occurrence giving rise to the charge, there is a presumption, rebuttable by evidence to the contrary, that the accused is the alleged offender.

+(3) In the absence of evidence to the contrary, proof is not required in any proceedings for an offence under a road law —

+(a) that the prosecutor is authorised to commence the prosecution; or

+(b) that the prosecutor has any approval that is required under section 105(3A); or

+(c) that a signature on the prosecution notice alleging the offence is the signature of a person authorised to commence the prosecution.

+[Section 109 amended by No. 14 of 2011 s.
+18; No. 8 of 2012 s.
+220 and 232.]

 110. Certificate evidence

 (1) For the purposes of a prosecution for an offence under a road law or verifying the accuracy of information provided to corresponding authority under section 13(1) or to another Australian driver licensing authority under section 14(2), the CEO or a person authorised by the CEO may issue a certificate stating that a fact specified in the certificate appears in or is derived from the driver’s licence register or another record kept by the CEO or the Commissioner for Main Roads under a road law.